How to Remove Write Protection from USB [ 5 Ways] - Qiling

 #1.
 Recover Data First If File Lost After Removing USB Write Protection

-Download Deep Data Recovery to recover any lost data during the write protection removal.
-This software is also good at NAS data recovery.
+You can download Deep Data Recovery to recover lost data while removing write protection, and it's also useful for NAS data recovery.

 Step 1.
 Select file types

-Connect the USB drive to your computer and launch Deep Data Recovery software on your PC.
-Select file types and click "Next" to start.
+Connect your USB drive to your computer and launch Deep Data Recovery software.
+Select the file types you want to recover and click "Next" to begin the process.

 Select file types that you want to recover